-Nicola May’s The Corner Shop in Cockleberry Bay is a delightful romantic comedy novel, cosy crime mystery and moving story of personal growth and transformation.
+The Corner Shop in Cockleberry Bay by Nicola May is a delightful romantic comedy novel, cosy crime mystery and moving story of personal growth and transformation.
 Read on for our full review.

-The Corner Shop in Cockleberry Bay by Nicola May Synopsis
+The Corner Shop in Cockleberry Bay Book Synopsis

 Rosa Larkin is down on her luck in London, so when she inherits a near-derelict corner shop in a quaint Devon village, her first thought is to sell it for cash and sort out her life.
 But nothing is straightforward about this legacy.
 While the identity of her benefactor remains a mystery, he – or she – has left one important legal proviso: that the shop cannot be sold, only passed on to somebody who really deserves it.